-DAI does not concur with the Auditor's recommendation that DAI needs to establish procedures for maintaining property records in accordance with relevant FAR provisions.
-DAI maintains that Musharikat's property records are complete and that our inventory management process is appropriate and adequate and in compliance with relevant FAR requirements.
-Adequate documentation to support the value of each property item is maintained in the property records.
-All items of non-expendable property purchased under the Musharikat contract are tracked by the acquisition cost of the item, in accordance with FAR 52.245-1(a).
-Non-expendable property received from the client and/or other USAID implementing partners is also tracked as part of Musharikat's inventory, per the requirements of DAI Operating Procedure 9.6, Inventory Management.
+DAI does not concur with the Auditor's recommendation that DAI needs to establish procedures for maintaining property records.
+DAI maintains that WIE's inventory management process is appropriate and adequate and contains documentation to support the placed in service date of each property item is maintained in the property records.

+All non-expendable property purchased under the WIE contract is tracked in accordance with FAR 52.245-1(a).
+Non-expendable property received from the client and/or other USAID implementing partners is also tracked as part of WIE's inventory, per the requirements of DAI Operating Procedure 9.6, Inventory Management.
+Of the total exceptions noted by the Auditor (112 out of 384 NXP items missing the date placed in service), 63 were items received from the Client.
 In isolated instances of error in the inventory tracker, the correct acquisition cost, date, description, and other reporting elements can be readily obtained from the project's financial records.
+We therefore also disagree with the Auditor's assertion that omitting the date placed in service could lead to "loss and misappropriation of government property".

-DAI/Musharikat inventory management policy establishes a review and reconciliation process to detect and correct discrepancies between financial records and the inventory tracker.
-However, in light of this finding, we will further systematize the process through clear action steps, roles and responsibilities.
+DAI/WIE inventory management policy establishes a review and reconciliation process to detect and correct discrepancies between financial records and the inventory tracker.
+However, in light of the exceptions noted in this audit, we will further systematize the process through clear action steps, roles and responsibilities.